a-random-lemurian/owot_ws_log/README.md

 ```

 * `worlds` - Worlds to log
-* `globalChatPolicy` - Recommended to set it to `frontPageOnly` otherwise you
-  will receive multiple copies of global chat messages.
-This will amplify the
-  power of a Starianna attack and you do not want that.
 * `trustedUsers` - Users who are allowed to run commands that control or
   query the bot's current status.